-What would happen to a young Mexican American musician, who decades ago, was brought up with traditional Mariachi music, but in his teens discovered bands like Black Sabbath and the mutliverse of hard rock and heavy metal?
+What would happen to a young Mexican American musician, who decades ago, was brought up with traditional Mariachi music, but in his teens discovered bands like Black Sabbath and the heroes of hard rock and heavy metal?

 This is where the concept for Metalachi was born, in the in the 1990s.
-Struggling with opposing musical genres, the band gave birth to an innovative new sound: the fusion of traditional Mexican Mariachi folk music, and the loud, wild, sleezy and decadent vibes of heavy metal.
+Struggling with opposing musical genres, the band gave birth to an innovative new sound: the fusion of traditional Mexican Mariachi folk music, and the loud, wild, sleazy and decadent vibes of heavy metal.

 Vega De La Rocka: Growing up in East LA, I was always around both genres, especially Mariachi music, from a young age, because of the Mexican background in my family.
 We were always exposed to this music, it was always around us.
 Later on, the same thing with metal.
 We loved both styles.
 So we decided to do something different.
 By starting a band with our own sound, and our own instruments, which is all we could afford at the time.

 As far as we know, we are the only ones.
 There are no other bands with Mariachi and metal music.
 Some bands coming out might mix some in Rock en Espanol, or others types, and might have something a bit similar, but no one else out there does what we do.

 We usually play songs that everyone knows.
 Songs that are hard rock, and heavy metal anthems, where people can sing along too.
 People almost always love our songs, and receive them pretty well.
-We get good feed back.
+We get good feedback.
 Some of the artists we chose to play songs from include Judas Priest, Bon Jovi, Iron Maiden, Guns n Roses, Metallica, Ozzy, Pantera, and we even started doing KISS.

 We try to cover our asses and our management does a good job of helping us out with that.
-Before hand, we have to take care of all that stuff.
+Beforehand, we have to take care of all that stuff.
 Ahead of time, there are different things we need, like permission to perform and record these songs.
 So far we haven't gotten into any legal problems.
-And, we've had the drummers from Slayer, Dave Lombardo and Pantera, Vinnie Paul come to our shows, and tell us they support what we do with our musical concept.Tell us about the band's recent appearance on the TV show 'America's Got Talent.'
+And, we've had the drummers from Slayer, Dave Lombardo and Pantera, Vinnie Paul come to our shows, and tell us they support what we do with our musical concept.

 It's extremely important.
 It is the soul and heart of Mexico.
 But not only in Mexico, it goes beyond borders now, to Columbia, Peru and other parts of South America.
 The music is traditional for Mexicans and really defines who we are.